nens/lizard-client/README.md

 Deployment is done with ansible and [nens/client_deployment](https://github.com/nens/client-deployment), included in this repo as a submodule.
 See [Deploy](#deploy) for deployment instructions.

-Before you make any commits, make sure to read the [commit guidelines](#commit-message-convention,-at-a-glance) and the general [nens workflow document](https://github.com/nens/inframan/blob/master/workflow/workflow.rst).
+Before you make any commits, make sure to read the general [nens workflow document](https://github.com/nens/inframan/blob/master/workflow/workflow.rst) and the  [commit guidelines](#commit-message-convention,-at-a-glance).

 ### Grunt serve
 Whenever files change, grunt triggers the `test` and the `compile` scripts that compile all the html templates to a js file and run the jasmine tests.
 The failing tests show up in your notification area.